Confused about shelves, notches and band passes filters? We roll down the slopes and sweep through frequency-charted waters…

 The roll-off is usually measured in dB and the distance from the cutoff point is measured in octaves.
 A gentle filter, therefore, might have a roll-off of 6dB per octave which means that for every octave away from the cutoff point, the signal is attenuated by 6dB.
 A filter with a 12dB/octave roll-off would be twice as strong and attenuate the signal by 12dB every octave.

-Some synthesisers use several poles and you may hear reference to a 1-pole, 2-pole, 3-pole or 4-pole filter.
+Some synthesisers use several poles and you may hear references to a 1-pole, 2-pole, 3-pole or 4-pole filter.
 These would have a roll-off of 6dB/octave, 12dB/octave, 18dB/octave and 24dB/octave respectively.
 The more poles a filter has, the steeper the roll-off and the fewer frequencies will pass beyond the cutoff point.
 The famous Moog synthesisers were among the first to use 4-pole filters which contributed to their ‘fat’ sound.

 Not all synths tell you how many poles their filters have (or, in the case of digital synths and filters, how many poles they emulate) or let you change them which ought to be easy in software.
 Lacking any precise information, you might assume a typical filter roll-off of 12dB/octave.